isabella232/media-analytics.en-1/help/measurement-options/mm-milestone-tracking/migrate-ms-to-va.md

 </tr>
 <tr>
 <td>
-parentName
-<br/><br/>The name or ID of the primary content where the ad is embedded.
+parentName - The name or ID of the primary content where the ad is embedded.
 </td>
 <td>
 <pre>